Lexus RX 450h MPG & CO2 emissions

 With only one powertrain to choose from, and relatively subtle trim grade differences, it’s not surprising that all variants of the 450h turn in similar numbers for economy and emissions.

 That said, there's a small variance between the five and seven-seat models, and the choice of 18-inch or 20-inch wheels affects things, too.
-Around 35-36mpg is the official figure, and we've found that to be achievable in the real world.
+Around 34 to 36mpg is the official figure, and we've found that to be achievable in the real world.

-At 134g/km for the entry-level version, the tailpipe emissions ratings for the Lexus RX 450h are good for an SUV, but it can’t compete with the lower ratings achieved by the the plug-in hybrid alternatives.
+At 178g/km for the entry-level version, the tailpipe emissions ratings for the Lexus RX 450h are less than impressive, if not terrible given that this is a big car with four-wheel drive and plenty of power.
+Even so, it can’t compete with the lower ratings achieved by the plug-in hybrid alternatives.